Nico Hoerner Player Props: Cubs vs. Athletics

-After batting .366 with a double, five walks and four RBI in his past 10 games, Nico Hoerner and the Chicago Cubs face the Oakland Athletics (who will start Ken Waldichuk) at 9:40 PM ET on Tuesday.
+Nico Hoerner -- hitting .333 with two doubles, five walks and four RBI in his past 10 games -- will be in action for the Chicago Cubs versus the Oakland Athletics, with Mason Miller on the hill, on April 19 at 3:37 PM ET.

-In his most recent appearance, he had two hits (going 2-for-5 with an RBI) against the Athletics.
+He had a one-hit performance in his previous game (1-for-5) against the Athletics.

 Nico Hoerner Game Info & Props vs. the Athletics